electron/electron/docs/tutorial/macos-dock.md

 ## Overview

 Electron has APIs to configure the app's icon in the macOS Dock.
-A macOS-only API exists to create a custom dock menu, but Electron also uses the app's dock icon to implement cross-platform features like
-[recent documents][recent-documents] and [application progress][progress-bar].
+A macOS-only API exists to create a custom dock menu, but Electron also uses the app dock icon as the entry point for cross-platform features like [recent documents][recent-documents] and [application progress][progress-bar].

 The custom dock is commonly used to add shortcuts to tasks the user wouldn't